expertum-net/RAP-training/Part 7 - Add metadata.md

 ```
 In this trainint we did not use dedicated data elements on our tables.
 When they are used they will determine the default labels of fields on the screen
 ```
-- for eacht metadata extension
+- for each metadata extension
     - set the metadata layer to #CORE
     - remove the dummy element
     - press crtl + space